eclipse-langium/langium-website/content/docs/configuration-services.md

 ```
 Now, every call to `MyService` will create an instance of `MyNewServiceClass` instead of `DefaultServiceClass`.

-In real scenarios, it is not recommend to completely replace a service.
+In most cases, it is not necessary to completely replace a service.
 Instead, it is possible to extend a class and override only specific parts of it.
 Let's take a look at the `ArithmeticsModule` from the [arithmetics example](https://github.com/langium/langium/tree/main/examples/arithmetics).

 ```Typescript
 export const ArithmeticsModule: Module<ArithmeticsServices, PartialLangiumServices & ArithmeticsAddedServices> = {